peterhry/peterhrynkow.com/_drafts/component-api.md

 Should you use CSS modules or styled components, React or Polymer?
 The _how_ of building components is something engineers spend a lot of time thinking about.
 After all, decisions around component _implementation_ are largely driven by factors like performance and developer experience — the sort of things engineers love to debate.

 Less time is spent thinking about component _design_ — the _why_ and _what_ of building components.
 Just as there are many ways to implement a component, there are many ways to design its API.

-Whether you're building an application or component library, the decisions you make with regards to component design can greatly impact the success of your project.
+Whether you're building an application or component-based design system, the decisions you make with regards to component design can greatly impact the success of your project.

-After working on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful component design.
+Having worked on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful component API design.

+// why?

 The process is not without it's challenges, though.

-Consistency vs flexibility, abstraction vs concretion — it can be difficult to balance these dichotomies when designing components.
-Furthermore, people within an organization are likely to disagree about how to balance them.
+Flexibility, abstractness, dynamism — it can be difficult to balance these characteristics when designing components.
+Furthermore, people within an organization are likely to disagree about their priorities.

-### Consistent vs Flexible
+### Flexibility

 Should the component allow the consumer to override its appearance and behaviour?
 If so, to what degree?
 Every team I've been on has struggled with this question.